Jang-Woo-AnnaSoft/execution-boundaries/README.md

 ---

-## 1. The Problem Is Not Control — It’s Missing Semantics
+## 1. The Problem — It's acting without understanding.

 The same `Switch → ON` command can produce completely different outcomes depending on the device: